eq19/feed/_drafts/identition_zone.md

 - We realize that Lie Algebra techniques, in particular branching rules, Plethysm, and tensor product, provide the key to deciphering the complete list of independent fields that describe ***a supersymmetric multiplet in arbitrary spacetime dimensions*** efficiently.
 - Thus, adinkra-based arguments suggest the surprising possibility that the 11D, N = 1 scalar superfield alone might describe a _[Poincare supergravity prepotential or semi-prepotential](https://github.com/eq19/feed/files/12908715/JHEP09.2020.089.pdf)_ in analogy to one of the off-shell versions of 4D, N = 1 superfield supergravity.

-We show the explicit one-to-one correspondence between Lorentz irreps and field variables, leading to an _adynkrafield_ formalism in which the traditional theta-monomials are replaced by [Young Tableaux](https://www.eq19.com/identition/#partition-function) as shown below. _([YangruiHu.com](https://www.yangruihu.com/susy))_
+We show the explicit one-to-one correspondence between Lorentz irreps and field variables, leading to an _adynkrafield_ formalism in which the traditional theta-monomials are replaced by _[Young Tableaux (YT's)](https://www.eq19.com/identition/#partition-function)_ as shown below. _([YangruiHu.com](https://www.yangruihu.com/susy))_
 ```

 [![Higher-Dimensional Supergravity](https://user-images.githubusercontent.com/36441664/275302565-33186ad7-adf7-4ce3-baa5-c5359d7aa90d.png)](https://github.com/eq19/feed/files/12924002/ATMP-2021-0025-0006-a003.pdf)